edX Online

 • An interview (typically video) with an admission professional

-Some master's programs no longer require GRE scores to apply.
+Some no longer require GRE scores to apply.
 However, they may require prerequisite courses such as chemistry, anatomy, biology, microbiology, and others.
 You should complete these courses before you submit your online MSN applications.
 Many programs also require registered nursing (RN) experience to apply.

 Online MSN curriculum